whhone/whhone.github.io/content/posts/org-mode-task-management.md

 ;; Hide tasks that are scheduled in the future.
 '(org-agenda-todo-ignore-scheduled 'future)

+;; Use "second" instead of "day" for time comparison.
+;; It hides tasks with a scheduled time like "<2020-11-15 Sun 11:30>" '(org-agenda-todo-ignore-time-comparison-use-seconds t)

 ;; Hide the deadline prewarning prior to scheduled date.
 '(org-agenda-skip-deadline-prewarning-if-scheduled 'pre-scheduled)